- Home

 Good sources of iodine include eggs, seaweed, cod, tuna, shellfish, beef liver, chicken, cow’s milk, and other dairy products.
 Iodine can also be found in some plant foods – such as cereals and grains.

-However, levels will vary depending on the amount of iodine present in the soil where the plants are grown.
+However, levels will vary depending on the amount of iodine present in the soil where the plants were grown.
 Some types of plant-based drinks – for example, soya and oat milk – are also fortified with iodine.

 Most people should be able to get all the iodine they need by following a healthy, balanced diet.
 But those following a vegan diet have a slightly higher risk of not consuming enough iodine.
 The Vegan Society website has more information about how to make sure you’re getting enough iodine when following a vegan diet.

 If you think you’re not getting enough iodine through your diet, you might like to consider taking an iodine supplement.
-Though it’s important to speak with your doctor before taking any new supplements, as they’ll be able to advise you on the best course of action.
+Though, it’s important to speak with your doctor before taking any new supplements, as they’ll be able to advise you on the best course of action.

 What are the symptoms of iodine deficiency and who’s at risk?